yft22/sec-gate-oidc/docs/2-installation-guide.md

     git clone https://github.com/redpesk-common/sec-gate-oidc-afbext.git
 ```

-### Build your fedid binding and sgate binder extention
+### Build your fedid binding and sgate binder extension

 Build and install fedid-binding first, as the secure gate extension depends on fedid types converters ship as part of fedid-binding.